kayawoods/memory-game/README.md

 ## Future Enhancements:
 * loop the card id's to reduce code clunkiness
 * Add a start button
 * Restructure code so that init() doesn't need to be called at the button
-* Prevent user throwing off the match functions by clicking quickly
 * Provide score of total matches won and lost
-* Improve mobile compatability
+* Improve mobile compatibility